agiannoul/PdM-techniques/README.md

 ## Grand method from https://github.com/caisr-hh/group-anomaly-detection with Hybrid solution extention.
-   For testing cpulatancy.csv , mahine_temperature.csv , ambient_temperature.csv and nyc_taxi.csv with Grand method use
+   For testing cpulatancy.csv , mahine_temperature.csv , ambient_temperature.csv and nyc_taxi.csv with Grand method  and Hybrid, use
    cputestgrand.py, machineTemp.py,AmbientTemp.py and taxitest.py.

+   To test Busses dtaset test you can use grandtest.py file.